-Crochet crochet lesson for hot Kiwi with detailed instructions and photo steps
+Crochet tutorial for hot pot holder "Kiwi" with detailed instructions and photos of the steps

-Crochet crochet lesson for hot Kiwi with detailed instructions and photo steps
+Crochet tutorial for hot pot holder "Kiwi" with detailed instructions and photos of the steps

-Every woman is the mistress of her house,the keeper of the family hearth.
-A woman always tries to bring something new and interesting to everyday life, and since the kitchen is the most beloved part of every woman's home, first of all, she makes changes there.
-Pothaking for a hot is in the kitchen of every mistress, but they very quickly become worthless.
-You always want something new and unusual, do not you?
-In this we will consider in detail how to make an unusual knitted tack for the hot, which will become a wonderful decoration of your kitchen.
+Every woman is the mistress of her own home,keeper of the family hearth.
+A woman always tries to bring something new and interesting into everyday life, and since the kitchen is the most favorite part of every woman's home, she makes changes there first.
+Every housewife has a potholder in the kitchen, but they quickly become unusable.
+You always want something new and unusual, don't you?
+In this article, we will consider in detail how to make an unusual knitted potholder, which will become a wonderful decoration for your kitchen.
 Materials:

 • Hook # 3